TechMCDocs/pages/GameMechanics/BlockUpdates.md

 # block updates and update detectors

 Minecraft has a game mechanic called Updates.
 Redstone Components, liquids, sand, and many other things rely on these to determine if something needs to be done.
-When you flick a lever adjacent to a trapdoor, the trapdoor will change state.
-It receives Block Updates, which make it see if it's not in the state it should be in, and then it changes state to the state it thinks it should be.
+When you flick a lever adjacent to a trapdoor, the trapdoor needs to change state.
+It receives a Block Update from the lever, which make it see if it's not in the state it should be in, and then it changes state to the state it thinks it should be.

-However, in certain cases, something affected by updates will be in a condition where it should do something, but needs an update to realize that it needs to do something, despite the update not being what made it need to do something.
+However, in certain cases, something affected by updates will be in a condition where it should do something, but it has not received the update it needs to realize this.
 While some of these may seem like bugs, with some having been reported on the bug tracker, many are just part of maintaining game performance or original behavior, generally in redstone where it's frequently used.

 In the code block updates are a call that execute a function specific to the block.
 This call itself can send other block updates if the block changed and need to update neighboring blocks.
-This create a recursive call and stop until there no block to update.
-Each call in another call add memory in the program stack.
+This will create a recursive call that will continue until there are no more blocks to update.
+Each call within another call adds memory in the program stack.
 If the calls go too far in depth, it will consume all the memory in the stack and create a stack overflow error, causing update suppression.

 To make a block update detector you may simply place a sticky piston facing up, with a single slime block on top of the piston and a redstone block on top of the slime block.
 Then when a block update occurs on the piston it will extend and then retract unless further updated.